Prescribing Morse scalar curvatures: incompatibility of non existence: Obstructions to Non Existence

-gives rise to a critical point at infinity.
-In our setting, i.e. under \eqref{base_assumption}, however the index counting formula \eqref{index_counting_formula} always\footnote{This was pointed out to us by Prof. M. Ahmedou, cf. \cite{Ahmedou_Degree_Zero}} holds true.
+In our setting, i.e. under \eqref{base_assumption}, however the index counting formula \eqref{index_counting_formula} always \footnote{This was pointed out to us by Prof. M. Ahmedou, cf. \cite{Ahmedou_Degree_Zero}} holds true and no existence result can be obtained from that identity. \begin{lemma} Let $n\geq 5$ and $K>0$ be a Morse function satisfying